Sesuna & Tekle

 Sesuna is now making $16/hour with full benefits.
 She’s providing for her family and is confident her daughter will grow up with everything she needs.

-Generosity from friends like you has helped dozens of refugees earn promotions and find new opportunities offering higher wages, benefits, and more family-friendly schedules.
-And there are more refugees who need assistance as they work towards a better life.
+Generosity from friends like you helps refugees earn promotions and find new opportunities offering higher wages, benefits, and more family-friendly schedules.
+Your support means refugees like Sesuna can do more than survive in their new home.